 Henrietta Johnston, originally named Henrietta Deering (born before 1670, probably Ireland—buried March 7, 1729, in Charles Towne, South Carolina, was the first female professional portrait artist in America, paid for her work in Charleston as early as 1708.

-insurance company, Friendly Society for the Mutual Insurance of Houses, was
+The first mutual fire insurance company, Friendly Society for the Mutual Insurance of Houses, was established in 1735.

-in American was performed in Charleston on February 18, 1735.
+The first opera in America was performed in Charleston on February 18, 1735.